TencentARC/ArcNerf/docs/tests.md

 For some tests that are not `unittest`, they are python by `python test_file.py`.
 They generally provide visual results.

+We set default cfg file path at `__init__.py`.
+You can change it and tests will read the config from it.

 ## tests_common
 Tests for common class.
 Directly obtained from `common_trainer` project.